nobody-famous/alive/README.md

 <img src="images/view-inspector-goober.png" alt="edit icon"/>

-The same view can be opened by evaluating an expression in the **Inspector** view in the Lisp Tree View described below.
+The same view can be opened by evaluating an expression in the **INSPECTOR** view in the Lisp Tree View described below.
 In either case the same inspector view is opened in a panel on the right side of the workbench.